-The "SPN for Event used in DTC" setpoint defines suspect parameter number used as part of DTC.
+"SPN for Event" defines suspect parameter number used as part of DTC.
+The default value zero is not allowed by the standard, thus no DM will be sent unless "SPN for Event" in is configured to be different from zero.
 It is user's responsibility to select SPN that will not violate J1939 standard.
-When the "SPN for Event used in DTC" is changed, the OC of the associated error log is automatically reset to zero.
+When the "SPN for Event" is changed, the OC of the associated error log is automatically reset to zero.

 0 Data Valid But Above Normal Operational Range - Most Severe Level

 1 Data Valid But Below Normal Operational Range - Most Severe Level

 2 Data Intermittent

 3 Voltage Above Normal, Or Shorted To High Source

 4 Voltage Below Normal, Or Shorted To Low Source

 5 Current Below Normal Or Open Circuit

 6 Current Above Normal Or Grounded Circuit

 7 Mechanical Error

 8 Abnormal Frequency Or Pulse Width Or Period

 9 Abnormal Update Rate

 10 Abnormal Rate Of Change

 11 Root Cause Not Known

 12 Bad Component

 13 Out Of Calibration

 14 Special Instructions

 15 Data Valid But Above Normal Operating Range - Least Severe Level

 16 Data Valid But Above Normal Operating Range - Moderately Severe Level

 17 Data Valid But Below Normal Operating Range - Least Severe Level

 18 Data Valid But Below Normal Operating Range - Moderately Severe Level

 19 Network Error

 20 Data Drifted High

 21 Data Drifted Low

 31 Condition Exists

-Table 14 - FMI for Event Used in DTC Options
+Table 13 - FMI for Event Options

 Every fault has associated a default FMI with them.
-The used FMI can be configured with "FMI for Event Used in DTC" setpoint.
-When FMI is selected from Low Fault FMIs in Table 15 for a fault that can be flagged either high or low occurrence, the high occurrence automatically uses corresponding High Fault FMI by Table 15.
-If any other FMI is selected than the Low Fault FMI from the Table 15, then both the low and high fault will be assigned the same FMI.
+The used FMI can be configured with "FMI for Event" setpoint, presented in Table 13.
+When an FMI is selected from Low Fault FMIs in Table 14 for a fault that can be flagged either high or low occurrence, it is recommended that the user would select the high occurrence FMI from the right column of Table 14.
+There is no automatic setting of High and Low FMIs in the firmware, the user can configure these freely.